Policies

 A cookie is a small text file which is placed onto your computer (or another electronic device) when you access www.onlinecrbcheck.co.uk, www.onlinedbscheck.co.uk and criminalrecordchecks.co.uk (Websites).
 We use cookies on these Websites to:

 The information we obtain from our use of cookies will not usually contain your personal data.
 Although we may obtain information about your computer or other electronic device such as your IP address, your browser and/or other internet log information, this will not usually identify you personally.
 In certain circumstances we may collect personal information about you but only where you voluntarily provide it (e.g. by completing an online form) or where you purchase goods or services from us.
+In most cases we will need your consent in order to use cookies on this Website.
+The exception is where the cookie is essential in order for us to provide you with a service you have requested (e.g. to enable you to put items in your shopping basket and use our check-out process).

 Consent